 Copresented by the UCLA Center for European and Russian Studies

-In this multimedia celebration of Victor Hugo’s writing, performers bring to life the novels, plays, poems, speeches, and political essays that made Hugo a pivotal figure in the social, political, and cultural life of 19th-century France.
-Created and directed by Darcie Crager.
+In this performance installation of Victor Hugo’s writing, artists bring to life a compilation of works that made Hugo a pivotal figure in the social, political, and cultural life of 19th-century France through live music, theatrical readings, dance, and shadow play.

 All Hammer public programs are free and made possible by a major gift from an anonymous donor.

 Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, Good Works Foundation and Laura Donnelley, The Samuel Goldwyn Foundation, an anonymous donor, and all Hammer members.